HydrosPlays/ultrarumbleguide/pages/infopedia/character-conditions.md

     <img src="https://raw.githubusercontent.com/HydrosPlays/ultrarumbleguide/refs/heads/main/images/icon_shock.png" width="280" />
 </p>

 Shock is a state effect inflicted by dealing 100 Shockpower to the enemy.
-Shockpower is a hidden stat Denki Kaminari's moves have that determines how much freeze they apply to the character.
+Shockpower is a hidden stat some moves have that determines how much freeze they apply to the character.
 Characters that become shocked are stunned for a relatively short amount of time, and can be attacked while in this state.
 Shocked characters will have subtle electric particles around them, and will often do funny noises.
 Some abilities don't apply 100 Shockpower, meaning you need to land them multiple times to shock, such is the case of both Kaminari's alpha skills.
-This status can be blocked by the special tune Resist Shock, but it's usually considered useless as it's only useful against Denki Kaminari's skills, so it's use is mostly reserved to blocking the special tune "Electrification", but even then any other tune will be more useful.<br>
+This status can be blocked by the special tune Resist Shock, but it's usually considered useless as it's only useful against Denki Kaminari's and Strike All For One's skills, so it's use is mostly reserved to blocking the special tune "Electrification", but even then any other tune will be more useful.<br>
 Shock's name in the files is "Tunder", which is supposed to say Thunder but the code is full of typos like this...<br>
 <br>
 Condition Data: